 Е PLANNING PROJECT Grant Match Total

-X A Architectural services for plans and specifications to conduct masonry rehabilitation at the keeper's dwelling. \$20,000 \$10,000 \$30,000
+X A M Architectural services for plans and specifications to conduct masonry rehabilitation at the keeper's dwelling \$20,000 \$10,000 \$30,000

-Μ
+P

-Р L E Total Costs \$20,000 \$10,000 \$30,000
+E Total Costs \$20,000 \$10,000 \$30,000

-Е REHABILITATION PROJECT Grant Match Total

-X A M D Paint analysis to determine historic colors \$2,000 \$0 \$2,000

-Repaint tower using historic colors \$10,000 \$6,000 \$16,000
+E X A REHABILITATION PROJECT Grant Match Total Paint analysis to determine historic colors \$1,200 \$600 \$1,800 М Repaint tower using historic colors \$20,000 \$10,000 \$30,000 P E Total Costs \$21,200 \$10,600 \$31,800

-Ľ Total Costs \$12,000 \$6,000 \$18,000

-E ,, - · · · +-, +,

-Allowable Costs
+Example Allowable Costs

 - Bidding and construction administration by a 36 CFR 61 qualified architect can be an eligible expense as part of a rehabilitation project. - Transportation, lodging, subsistence, and related items for project personnel who are in travel status for project related work is allowable.
 Such costs are charged on an actual basis and must be consistent with the Standard State of Michigan rate.
 Documentation and invoices must be provided for each cost.
-First-class airfare is not allowable.

-- The cost of supplies necessary to carry out the grant work is allowable.
-Purchases under \$500.01 made specifically for the grant work shall be charged at their actual prices after deducting all cash discounts, trade discounts, rebates and allowances received by the grant recipient.
-Supplies exceeding \$500.01 must be competitively bid and required documentation of the competitive bid process should be determined in consultation with the SHPO. - Donated material and equipment use are acceptable if documentation substantiates the fair market value of the donation.
+First-class airfare is not allowable. - The cost of supplies necessary to carry out the grant work is allowable.
+Purchases under \$5000 made specifically for the grant work shall be charged at their actual prices after deducting all cash discounts, trade discounts, rebates and allowances received by the grant recipient.
+They do not need to be bid out, but backup documentation (e.g., invoice, receipt, etc.) must be retained for reimbursement.
+Supplies exceeding \$5000 must be competitively bid and required documentation of the competitive bid process should be determined in consultation with the SHPO. - Donated material and equipment use are acceptable if documentation substantiates the fair market value of the donation.

-Unallowable Costs
+Example Unallowable Costs

-- Acquisition - Non-historic site features such as parking lots - Certain environmental cleanup activities required under federal law - Reconstruction of demolished buildings (reconstruction of certain missing elements may be allowable if based upon historical documentation, such as photographs) - Fundraising - Fines, penalties, debts, or interest - Operational expenses - Volunteer labor of professionals, such as roofers, painters, electricians, plumbers - Cost-plus subcontracts, unlimited time and materials sub-contracts, and contingency fees
+- Acquisition - Non-historic site features such as parking lots - Certain environmental cleanup activities required under federal law - Reconstruction of demolished buildings (reconstruction of certain missing elements may be allowable if based upon historical documentation, such as photographs) - Fundraising - Fines, penalties, debts, or interest - · Operational expenses - Volunteer labor of professionals, such as roofers, painters, electricians, plumbers - Cost-plus subcontracts, unlimited time and materials sub-contracts, and contingency fees